Employee cost calculation

 Calculations

 It is helpful to understand the calculations behind these figures.
-Employer’s national insurance is paid at 13.8% on monthly earnings over £758.
-In the illustration, dividing the annual salary by 12 gives the monthly salary of £2,083.
-From this amount deduct £758, leaving £1,325, which is multiplied by 13.8% to get the employer’s monthly national insurance contribution.
-This is £182.85 per month or £2,195 per year.
+Employer’s national insurance is 15% of monthly earnings over £416 from April 2025.
+In the illustration, the annual salary divided by 12 is a monthly salary of £2,083.
+From this amount deduct £416, which leaves £1,667, then multiply this by 15%, which is an employer monthly national insurance contribution of £250, or £3,000 a year.

 The pensions regulator has a useful calculator to work out employer workplace pension contributions: